Decide Now or Decide Later?

 Decide Later: What types of editing

-A good editor will look over your book and talk to you about your writing and your publishing goals before making a recommendation and quote for your project.
+A good editor will look over your book and talk to you about your writing and your publishing goals before making a recommendation and giving you a quote for your project.
 An editor who’s sensitive to your needs and goals will work out a proposal specifically designed for you and your book.

 Decide Later: Cover design